gjandebeur/Genome_Skimming_Pipeline/README.md

 **stats.txt - SAMtools flagstat output (total reads, aligned reads, alignment %)**

+pileup.bed - modkit output containing modification counts and location of mod
 ## After Pipeline Runs

 To extract the stats out of the pileup output from modkit, run the rna_modificationcount.R Rscript.
 Modify the codes and any other key features to focus on DNA rather than RNA.

+**If specific locations are wanted to comparisons, use BEDtools intersect to map the bed file to the genome for correct coordinates.**
 **I recommend removing samples without a minimum 10 n_valid_cov and keeping modkit thresholds at 0.99 for data accuracy**